zekageri/HsH_Toast/README.md

  - Event emitting.
 Events: "start", "end", "hover", "hoverOut"
  - help() method will print the available options and events to the console.
  - Responsive

+Minified versions
+ - Stylesheet is 2kb
+ - Script is 6kb ( because of the svg icons )

 TODO
  - Wrapper class for counting and regulating the amount of toast on the screen.
  - Custom Icons

 **Usage**: